Mastera21/FPSProject/README.md

 Before you start playing it, I RECOMMEND you to see the game settings / keyboard and mouse.

 ## Run game:
-All you have to do is to download this repository and open FPSProject.exe .
+All you have to do is to download google drive project and open FPSProject.exe .

 ## Using Engine
 -Unreal Engine 4.